 If private and quiet surrounded by nature with friendly wildlife nestled in your own little world only a few minutes away to the second largest canyon in America interests you, then you’re in the right place.
 Whether it’s a family vacation, romantic getaway, or special event that brings you to our doorstep, we promise you an experience that you’ll never forget.
 Come and let us show you true West Texas hospitality!

-Founder, Doves Rest Resorts
+Founder, Doves Rest Cabins

 - Palo Duro Canyon State Park